 The rate of LCT uptake is highly sensitive to the Government's stimuli and also depends on the market's ability to find profitable business models.

-During the regulatory year 2015-16, a reduction took place on FiT and RHI, and Renewable Obligation (RO) closed for new onshore wind operators.
-In 2017, the Government announced its plans to ban new petrol and diesel car sales from 2040.
-In 2019, the Government closed the FiT scheme and decided to introduce the Smart Export Guarantee from 1 January 2020.
-As a result of these changes, the uptake of LCTs has been slow, although the uptake of electric vehicle chargers (notably, EV fast chargers, defined as chargers >7kW) has seen an upwards trend.
+- During the regulatory year 2015-16, a reduction took place on FiT and RHI, and Renewable Obligation (RO) closed for new onshore wind operators. - In 2017, the Government announced its plans to ban new petrol and diesel car sales from 2040, later bringing it forward to 2030. - On 31 March 2019, the Government closed the FiT scheme and decided to introduce the Smart Export Guarantee from 1 January 2020. - On 31 March 2022, the Domestic Renewable Heat Incentive (RHI) closed to new applicants.
+The Non-Domestic RHI closed on 31 March 2021. - In May 2022, the Chancellor announced in the Spring Budget that the VAT rate applicable to the installation of energy saving materials and technologies will be reduced to 0%, effective from 1 April 2022 until 31 March 2027.

+As a result of these changes, the uptake of LCTs has generally been slow, although we have seen an upwards trend in uptake of electric vehicle chargers for the past few years and have now started to observe an upwards trend for other the LCTs in 2022.